CozyPlantlady/Lairhaven/README.md

 - Site was deployed to **Github Pages**.
 - From **Github**, I chose the current project *Lairhaven* and **Settings**.
 - On the leftside of the page there is **Pages**.
-- Choose the **"Main"** branch
+- Choose the **Main** branch
 - Site will be published.
 - This site is published at https://cozyplantlady.github.io/Lairhaven/

 # CREDITS

 ## People:
 - Thank you to my very helpful mentor, [Simen Daehlin](https://github.com/Eventyret/eventyret).
-He has given me a lot of good pointers on what I should do and how to improve my coding.
+He has given me a lot of good pointers on what I should do and how to improve my coding, as well as ideas for the style.

 ## Media:
 - Photos are open source from [Pxhere](https://pxhere.com/)